Lisa Lapinski,Esq.,Special Education Attorney

 Providing Special Education Legal Services for Massachusetts Families

-Ms. Lapinski's practice is informed both by her experience as a corporate litigator and by her personal journey with a child through the complexities of the special education process.
-She knows the joys and pain of witnessing the successes and struggles of a child who is doing their best every day but can't seem to reach their goals.
-She also understands that busy parents can find the special education process and regulations bewildering.
+"My special education law practice is informed both by my experience as a corporate litigator and by my personal journey with a child through the complexities of the special education process.
+I know the joys and pain of witnessing the successes and struggles of a child who is doing their best every day but can't seem to reach their goals.
+I also understand that busy parents can find the special education process and regulations bewildering."

 Attorney Lapinski received her J.D. with honors from the Georgetown University Law Center and a Bachelor's degree with high honors from Regis College.
 She completed the Parent Consultant Training Institute at the Federation for Children with Special Needs (FCSN) in 2015, including the 50-hour internship component, and attended the Summer 2018 Institute for Special Education Advocacy at William & Mary Law School.

 Attorney Lapinski is a past VP of Programming and served on the Executive Board of the Special Needs Advocacy Network (SPaN), an organization of advocates and special education attorneys that provides professional development, education and training for members and parents to promote more effective advocacy for the students and families with whom they work.

 Ms. Lapinski is licensed to practice law in Massachusetts and Washington D.C.